Exchange Hotel (Richmond, Virginia)

-The Exchange Hotel, completed in 1841 in Richmond, VA, was a Gothic revival four-story designed by Isaiah Rogers.
+The Exchange Hotel, completed in 1841 in Richmond, Virginia was a Gothic revival four-story building designed by Isaiah Rogers.
 It was very popular before the Civil War.

 The Ballard House opened up across the street in 1855.
-It was a five-story Italianate.
-It was at Fourteenth Street and Franklin Street.
-The two were competitors for several years.
-Then they merged with a bridge that went over the street to form the Ballard-Exchange.
+This five-story Italianate faced onto Franklin Street at the corner of Fourteenth Street.
+Both establishments were owned by John P. Ballard (1816 - 1878).
+They were connected at the second level first by a footbridge made of steel, and some years later enclosed in brick.
 Their old architecture prevented them from being one of the premiere Richmond hotels at the time.

-On January 18, 1862, Former President of the United States John Tyler died in the hotel, as did his second wife, Julia Gardiner Tyler, on July 10, 1889.
+U.S. President John Tyler died at the Exchange Hotel in 1862.
+His widow, Julia, died there also, 27 years later.

 It was demolished from 1900-1901, shortly after closing thanks to competition from the newer Jefferson Hotel.